 By Peter L DeHaan, PhD

-Peter L DeHaan, PhD, is the publisher and editor-in-chief of AnswerStat magazine and a passionate wordsmith.
-Connect with him on his blogs, social media, and newsletter, all accessible at www.authorpeterdehaan.com.
+Peter L. DeHaan, PhD, is the publisher and editor-in-chief of AnswerStat and a passionate wordsmith.
+Connect with him on his blog, social media, and newsletter, all at www.authorpeterdehaan.com.